bradonomics/dotfiles/README.md

-# Dotfiles (Linux Mint ~~17.3~~ 18.1)

 I've taken liberally from other people's dotfiles.
-Many functions herein were jacked from another repo and modified to fit my needs.
+Many functions herein were jacked from other repos and modified to fit my needs.
 I've uploaded them here as a way of paying back the community (and to keep them backed up, of course).

 ## /fonts